MicrosoftDocs/dynamics365smb-docs/business-central/across-search-contacts-teams.md

 ## Look up contacts from the message compose box

-The advantage of using the message compose box is that you can add a contact card directly to conversation.
+The advantage of using the message compose box is that you can add a contact card directly to a conversation.

 1. Beneath to message compose box, select the **Business Central** icon to launch the app.